agustinparrotta/design-patterns/README.md

 - The State pattern is commonly used in Python to convert massive switch-base state machines into objects.
 - It can be used in various situations where an object’s behavior changes based on its internal state, such as in video games where characters may have different behaviors based on their health status.
+- For example, we can create an object for each kind of state we want to represent, and, in their methods, we place the logic for the transitions with the aforementioned rules (see state_extra_ex.py).

 Importance: 3
+Recommended: 4

 ### 3.8.
 Strategy